plandes/mimicsid/README.md

    package] instructions in the *Installation* section.
 2. Add the MIMIC-III Postgres credentials and database configuration to `etc/batch.conf`.
-2. Vectorize the batches: `./mimicsid batch -c etc/batch.conf`.
+3. Comment out the line `resource(zensols.mimicsid): resources/model/adm.conf`
+   in `resources/app.conf`.
+4. Vectorize the batches using the preprocessing script:
+   `$ ./src/bin/preprocess.sh`.
 This also creates cached hospital admission and spaCy data parse files.

 ### Training and Testing